 - All participants receive personalized nutrition education directed to specific nutrition risks or their personal request for information.

 - Pregnant and breastfeeding women receive education and support about breastfeeding.
-When needed, a breastfeeding mother may receive an electric breast pump to help her continue to provide breastmilk for her infant.
+When needed, a breastfeeding mother may receive an electric or manual breast pump to help her continue to provide breastmilk for her infant.

 - All participants receive food benefits tailored to their specific needs.

 USDA required all states to implement food benefit changes by October 1, 2009.
 The changes were designed to:

 - Strengthen WIC's breastfeeding promotion and support

 - Meet the 2005 Dietary Guidelines for Americans and the Healthy People 2010 goals and objectives

 - Provide consistency with American Academy of Pediatrics recommendations on infant feeding